 Docker Compose

-Docker Compose gives you a reproducible, version-controlled deployment with persistent storage volumes — your analytics data stays in a named Docker volume on your server, backed by the hitkeep.db file inside it.
+Docker Compose gives you a reproducible, version-controlled deployment with persistent storage volumes — your analytics data stays in a named Docker volume on your server, including the shared hitkeep.db and any tenant-local databases created under tenants/*/hitkeep.db.

 HitKeep images are published to two registries on every release: